|Helen Donath (born July 10, 1940)

 timbre and interpretive powers, as well as her vocal longevity.
 She is equally

 adept on the opera stage, in recital, and in oratorios.
 Like many singers

 of her generation, she fell in love with opera through the Mario Lanza movie

 The Great Caruso.
 She first

 studied music at Del Mar College in her hometown of Corpus Christi at the

-age of 14 and later in New York with Paola Novikova, where she made her concert
+age of 14 and later in New York with Paola Novikova, where she made her

-Inez in Verdi's Il Trovatore.
-In
+role of Inez in Verdi's Il Trovatore.

-protégé of Herbert von Karajan, but her persistent refusal
+a protégé of Herbert von Karajan, but her persistent refusal

 of his offers of roles she thought were too heavy brought that rapport to